Dan-in-CA/sip_plugins/moisture_sensor_data_mqtt/README.md

 a simple value specify the JSON path of the reading value using a [jmespath expression](https://jmespath.org/tutorial.html).

-For example if the message is {"value1", "57", "battery": 27}, then the reading path would need to be set to value1.
+For example if the message is {"reading", "57", "battery": 27}, then the Reading path would need to be set to "reading" (without the double quotes).

 ## Driest / wettest value